iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.soc.mycolorado 5 reviews"/>
 </p>

+> Very exceptional app<br> :date: __2021-03-28 03:40:48__

+> Great way to step into the future of technology 🙌 👏<br> :date: __2021-03-22 16:45:37__

+> (UPDATE: They've fixed all of my previous issues and vastly improved the user interface.
+If only car dealers accepted the digital DL, then it'd be flawless.)
+Absolutely useless app.
+I tried scanning my ID on multiple phones, only to have nothing happen.
+Tried on my LG, Samsung, Iphone, and tablets with the same result accross all platforms.<br> :date: __2021-03-22 06:57:28__

+> Whatever issues with the march update isn't affecting my use.
+Love it and super easy to use!!<br> :date: __2021-03-21 21:58:24__

+> Now that most of the bugs are worked out, it's great. they do need to do a better job of explaining that the picture it takes is for facial recognition to prove that you're the person on your ID and not that it's taking a new picture for the ID.<br> :date: __2021-03-21 13:12:02__

 > The app itself is good, I haven't the chance to use it yet but I like that I can share everything with one click if needed<br> :date: __2021-03-20 13:14:55__

 > Very convenient would be nice if this would serve as a federal ID<br> :date: __2021-03-17 04:29:38__